IRELAND GUIDE

 Scope is usually the biggest cost driver: fabric upgrades, heating changes, and electrical works all add complexity.
 Compare options as a package, not as isolated line items.

 If a heat pump is on your list, typical installed ranges and grant effects are summarised in the heat pump cost guide.
+If you are still comparing whether specific upgrades make sense at all, see whether a heat pump is worth it, whether insulation is worth it, or whether solar is worth it.

 What should you do first for your own home?